 Why are corporations willing to shell out for the best air tickets, private aviation and accommodations money can buy, but rarely pay the same attention to the quality of local transportation when traveling?
 Probably because they don’t know any better.
 And, yes, maybe because those of us who provide secure executive travel services haven’t been very good at explaining what we actually do.

-We try to right that situation with this blog, in which Tommy Christensen takes a look at the missing link of executive travel: secure ground transportation that’s at as high a level as first or business class flights and five-star hotels.
+We try to the right that situation with this blog, in which Tommy Christensen takes a look at the missing link of executive travel: secure ground transportation that’s at as high a level as first or business class flights and five-star hotels.

 Many companies happily pay for first/business class flights or even private aviation to get their top executives where they’re going, then put them up at five-star hotels when they reach their destinations.
 These standard travel practices are key to keeping execs productive, safe and relatively happy no matter where their travels take them.
 They also have clear and unappealing alternatives (screaming babies in economy class or cockroaches in the hotel, anyone?).